Homeowner Mechanical Projects

 All permits will have a minimum $35 fee.
 Each service will be an additional fee in addition to the $35 minimum.

-The $35 charge will cover a certified inspector to come out to inspect the work that has been completed.
-Additional Trips are $35.
+The $35 minimum fee covers a certified inspector to come out to inspect the work that has been completed.
+Additional inspection trips are $35.

 Step 4.Schedule an inspection

-The permit issued must be inspected before any work is covered.
-Must be inspected when the installation of the work is completed.
+The permit issued must be inspected before any work is concealed and must also be inspected when the installation of the work is completed.

 Common Questions